-The instructor must read the appeal, review the appeal with the student and should respond electronically to the student within five business days of receipt as to whether the appeal has been granted or denied.
+The student must submit this form and supporting documentation to the professor.
+The professor must read the appeal, review the appeal with the student, and should respond electronically to the student within five business days of receipt as to whether the appeal has been granted or denied.

-If the appeal is granted, the instructor should send forward the Grade Change Form electronically to the appropriate dean for a signature.

-Whether the appeal is granted or denied, the instructor must fill out the appeal form and return it to the student.
-The course instructor must include on the appeal form, returned to the student, the name and email contact information of the next person in the appeal process and copy this identified person into the email with all support documents attached.

-The student will decide if they would like to pursue Appeal Step Two by emailing the appropriate person identified on the returned appeal form requesting a review.
+- If the appeal is granted, the professor should send forward the Grade Change Form electronically to the appropriate Dean for a signature. - Whether the appeal is granted or denied, the professor must fill out the Appeal Form and return it to the student.
+The course professor must include on the Appeal Form, returned to the student, the name and email contact information of the next person in the appeal process and copy this identified person into the email with all supporting documents attached. - The student will decide if they would like to pursue Appeal Step Two by emailing the appropriate person identified on the returned Appeal Form requesting a review. - Criteria below for Appeal Step Two adjunct professor (a) or full-time professor (b). - Students, who are unsure if their professor is an adjunct or full-time faculty member, please contact the Student Success Center at advising@sussex.edu (mailto:advising@sussex.edu).

-Criteria below for Appeal Step Two adjunct instructor (a) or full-time faculty (b).
+Appeal Step Two (a) Adjunct Professor:

-Students, who are unsure if their faculty member is an adjunct or full-time faculty member, please contact the Student Success Center at advising@sussex.edu (mailto:advising@sussex.edu).

-Appeal Step Two (a):

-If the appeal is denied by an adjunct instructor, and the student decides to pursue the appeal beyond this level, the student must contact the full-time Department Chairperson, Program Supervisor, Program Coordinator or Lead Faculty, identified by the course instructor, and named on the form to hear the appeal and attempt to resolve the issue.
-If you are unsure if your faculty is an adjunct or full-time faculty member, please contact the Student Success Center at advising@sussex.edu (mailto:advising@sussex.edu).

-If the appeal is granted by the Department Chair, Program Supervisor, Program Coordinator or Lead Faculty, then the Grade Change Form should be electronically sent to the appropriate Dean for a signature.
+If the appeal is denied by an adjunct professor, and the student decides to pursue the appeal beyond this level, the student must contact the full-time Department Chairperson, Program Supervisor, Program Coordinator or Lead Faculty, identified by the course professor and named on the form, to hear the appeal and attempt to resolve the issue.
+If the appeal is granted by the Department Chair, Program Supervisor, Program Coordinator or Lead Faculty then the Grade Change Form should be electronically sent to the appropriate Dean for a signature.

-If no solution is reached and the appeal is denied, the Department Chair, Program Supervisor, Program Coordinator, or Lead Faculty should fill out the appeal form and include the name and contact information of the appropriate dean.
-Sent this to the student electronically and copy the appropriate dean with all support documents attached.

-If the student decides to pursue the appeal, they will send an email notification to the dean, identified on the returned appeal form, requesting a review.
+- If no solution is reached and the appeal is denied, the Department Chair, Program Supervisor, Program Coordinator or Lead Faculty should fill out the appeal form and include the name and contact information of the appropriate Dean.
+Sent this to the student electronically and copy the appropriate Dean with all support documents attached. - If the student decides to pursue the appeal, he/she will send email notification to the Dean, identified on the returned appeal form, requesting a review.